May reduce cheek fullness in selected patients. The degree of visible change varies between individuals.

 Common considerations include:

-• Naturally fuller or prominent cheeks
+• Naturally fuller cheeks

-• Understanding that facial volume changes with age
+• Understanding that facial volume changes with age and cannot be fully predicted

 You’ll receive pre-operative instructions to help you prepare safely for your treatment.

 All surgical procedures carry risks such as infection, bleeding, asymmetry, changes in sensation, and reactions to anaesthesia.
 Full details will be discussed during your consultation.
+A detail description of the risks are included in the FAQs.

 This might involve abstaining from certain medications, avoiding smoking, and ensuring good health.
 We'll guide you throughout the process.